 You should contact a professional electrician at the first sign of sparking or odor from an electrical outlet.
 You may have a faulty electrical appliance- or the odor or sparks may be signs of an electrical fire.
 We recommend disconnecting power to the outlet at your fuse box and not using the outlet until it has been evaluated or repaired by a professional.

-For more information about electrical repair and installation, please visit our website or give us a call.
+For more information about electrical repair and installation, please give us a call.
 If you’re in our Raleigh, North Carolina service area, you can schedule service online with Weather Master.